 Near Falls in Wyoming County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-41° 25.767′ N, 75° 50.719′ W. Marker is near Falls, Pennsylvania, in Wyoming County.
-Marker is on Sullivan Trail (Pennsylvania Route 92), on the right when traveling north.
+41° 25.649′ N, 75° 50.51′ W. Marker is near Falls, Pennsylvania, in Wyoming County.
+Memorial is at the intersection of Sullivan Trail (Pennsylvania Route 92) and Lowry Lane, on the right when traveling north on Sullivan Trail.
 Touch for map.
 Marker is in this post office area: Falls PA 18615, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Sullivan's March (approx. ¼ mile away); Veterans Memorial (approx. 2.2 miles away); West Falls North Disaster Urban Renewal Area (approx. 2.2 miles away); Colliery Locomotive, 1919 (approx. 6.7 miles away); Twin Shaft Disaster (approx. 6.8 miles away); The Loading and Supply Dock (approx. 6.8 miles away); A Tribute to Anthracite Coal Miners (approx. 6.9 miles away); a different marker also named Veterans Memorial (approx. 7 miles away).
+Wyolutimunk (approx. ¼ mile away); Veterans Memorial (approx. 2.4 miles away); West Falls North Disaster Urban Renewal Area (approx. Holy Rosary Parish Veterans Memorial (approx. 6½ miles away); Colliery Locomotive, 1919 (approx. 6.6 miles away); The Anthracite Coal Fields (approx. 6.6 miles away); The Heritage of the Anthracite American (approx. 6.6 miles away); St. Mary's PNCC Organizers and Veterans Memorial (approx. 6.6 miles away).
 Touch for a list and map of all markers in Falls.

 Credits.
 This page was last revised on January 18, 2017.
-This page originally submitted on November 14, 2015, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 153 times since then and 11 times this year.
-Photo 1. submitted on November 14, 2015, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on November 14, 2015, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 493 times since then and 45 times this year.
+Photos: 1, 2. submitted on November 14, 2015, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.